Quintus/pathie-cpp/pathlist.md

 ==================================

-This section lists Pathie’s methods for retrieval of system or user standard pathes along with possible examples.
+This section lists Pathie’s methods for retrieval of system or user standard paths along with possible examples.
 It might serve as an overview if you don’t want to read the documentation of all those methods.